marcorinck/angular-growl/README.md

 }]);
 ````

+The timeout time until the message is gone is displayed in the top right corner.
+To stop a message from timing out click on the message.

+After the timeout is stopped click on the message again to close it out.

 ###Allow HTML in messages [always-on]

 Starting from v0.6, HTML can always be included in the message text (not the title).
 It uses `$sce` service from angular to mark the html as trusted.
 The following example shows the html usage.